Hammarn/1MB335/Lab2.md

 To then actually use it you have to first compile the regex you want to use and then search for it in a string.
 Then you use one of the matching options `.findall()`, `.search()` or `.match()`.
-We can use `findall` to count the numer of 'PCA' in the PCA article from session 1. `findall` returns a list of all the matches (in this case just 'PCA'):
+We can use `findall` to count the number of 'PCA' in the PCA article from session 1. `findall` returns a list of all the matches (in this case just 'PCA'):

 ```
 import re